These are the 6 things you should know about LED masks, by a beauty ed who uses one daily

 Red light therapy is booming.
 Previously reserved for in-clinic treatments, there are now plenty of at-home options.
 It’s become strangely normal to see pictures of people peering out from beneath them in your evening Instagram scroll.

 The best LED masks can make a huge difference to your skin, but they’re also expensive, bulky, and - let’s be honest - creepy-looking.
-As a light therapy superfan, I’m asked ‘do LED face masks work’ almost every day (the answer is yes), but from these conversations, I’ve noticed there are a lot of misconceptions.
+As a light therapy superfan, I’m asked Do LED face masks work?’ almost every day (the answer is yes), but from these conversations, I’ve noticed there are a lot of misconceptions.

 I’m concerned that some people are feeling pressured to use them - they are a brilliant way of supercharging your skincare routine, but that doesn’t mean you have to buy one.
+The best red light therapy devices are a huge investment of your money, time, and shelf space - so if you’re buying one, you want to make sure it’s the right decision.
+And I, for one, would like to help you make that decision.

 Today's best LED mask deals

-Save 25%
+Save 20%

-Save £49.99
+Save £34.50

 1. The results aren't instant

+You’ve spent hundreds of pounds, strapped yourself in, endured jokes and confused glances from your loved-ones, looked in the mirror and noticed…nothing.
 I get it - I’m incredibly impatient, and I’m even more insufferable when I’ve spent a lot of money on something.
 If you know how to use an LED mask, you’ll know that it’ll take a few weeks to notice a difference in your skin, but when you do, you’ll really see it.
 Be patient.
 It’s not a quick fix; it’s a long-term investment in your skin.

 2. Don't buy one if you can't commit to using it

+These masks essentially cost the same as a minibreak - don’t waste your money if it’s going to go unused.
 I’m a serial gadget-ignorer.
 I see the fancy new thing, I take it home, use it twice, then it becomes completely invisible to me.
 This is worsened when something doesn’t give me instant results - I'm less incentivised to use it if I don’t get that little kick of dopamine.

 The reason I stuck to LED for so long is that I was testing it for the woman&home Home Beauty Awards.
 It was literally my job to stick with it - I’m not sure I would have otherwise.
 Obviously, I’m glad I was forced to see it through.
 The discovery of this technology has transformed my skin - but I implore you not to buy one if it’s going to sit in your cupboard gathering dust.
+A pro tip - I keep mine somewhere visible (under my coffee table, so I get a visual cue when I'm on the sofa), so I remember to use it more often.

 3. Pick one that slots into your schedule

 I can use an LED face mask every day, but this is because I have one with a short programme - just three minutes.
-Timings vary from 3-30 minutes, so it’s important you pick the LED mask that’s most likely to fit into your routine, so you use it more often.
+Timings vary from 3-30 minutes, so you must pick the LED mask that’s most likely to fit into your routine, so you use it more often.

 Red light therapy benefits are cumulative - the more you use it, the better your results will be, so picking a mask that won’t feel like a drain on your time will make the habit easier to form.
 Other aspects, like whether the tool can be worn walking around hands-free, will also make them easier to slot into your day.
+Some masks require you to wear goggles, which requires serious dedication - although I'm sure some people would love an excuse to silently bask in red light without any other distractions.
+It'd be like a mini anti-sensory chamber.

 4. Don't buy the cheapest model

-The older I get, the more I believe that if you buy cheap, you buy twice.
-That’s not to say that cheaper products aren’t good - I have a whole cupboard of skincare that costs under a tenner that proves otherwise - but when it comes to relatively new tech, basing your decision purely on price probably won’t get the results you were hoping for.
+This is not to say that cheaper products aren’t good - I have a whole cupboard of skincare that costs under a tenner that proves otherwise - but when it comes to relatively new tech, basing your decision purely on price probably won’t get the results you were hoping for.

 5. Pick a mask with the right benefits for you